pts/tinyveracrypt/README.txt

   machine can have less memory.
 * tinyveracrypt has an easy command-line interface for creating encrypted volumes (also compatible with the `veracrypt' and `cryptsetup' commands).
-* tinyveracrypt create encrypted volumes without using extra disk space for some filesystems (ext2, ext3, ext4, btrfs, reiserfs, nilfs, hfsplus, iso9660, udf, minux and ocfs2).
+* tinyveracrypt can create encrypted volumes without using extra disk space for some filesystems (ext2, ext3, ext4, btrfs, reiserfs, nilfs, hfsplus, iso9660, udf, minux and ocfs2).
-* tinyveracrypt create or use a plaintext FAT12 or FAT16 filesystem in front of the encrypted volume.
+* tinyveracrypt can create or use a plaintext FAT12 or FAT16 filesystem in front of the encrypted volume.
-* tinyveracrypt has an easy command-line interface.
+* tinyveracrypt has an easy-to-use and convenient command-line interface.
 * tinyveracrypt has some commands and flags compatible with `veracrypt' and `cryptsetup', so tinyveracrypt can be used as a drop-in replacement for these tools.